ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

     ![text](images/5puttyX11.PNG){: width="600" }
     3. In the **Session** tab, under **Host Name**, input the name of the server that you want to access, and save this session by giving it a name under **Saved Sessions** and clicking **Save**.
 Whenever you want to reconnect with PuTTY, you can simply load this session again.
 Finally, click **Open**:<br>
     ![text](images/5putty.PNG){: width="600" }
     4. If this is your first time connecting to this server, you might get a security alert asking whether you want to accept the host key.
-Press "Accept".<br>
+Press ***Accept***.<br>
     ![text](images/sec_alert.PNG){: width="600" }
     5. A terminal will be presented to you.
-In order to login, you will have to enter your College username, press **Enter**, enter your password and press **Enter** again.<br>
+In order to login, you will have to enter your College username, press ***Enter***, enter your password and press ***Enter*** again.<br>
     ![text](images/6terminal.PNG){: width="600" }

-    **Note:** while we try to ensure students registered for the course have access before the first class, we may not have the most up-to-date information.
+    ***Note:*** while we try to ensure students registered for the course have access before the first class, we may not have the most up-to-date information.
 If it doesn't accept your login details please let me know and we can give you access.<br>

-    **Congratulations**!
-You are now connected to **matmod** and have complete access to its powerful Linux command line.
+    ***Congratulations***!
+You are now connected to ***matmod*** and have complete access to its powerful Linux command line.